UIUC-iSchool-DataViz/spr2024/week10/lecture10.md

 You will also have five minutes, as a *group*, to present your work in class.
 This presentation needs to include the final product, as well as a summary of any stumbling blocks you might have had, and a little bit of the process.

-These presentations will be on the 4th of December.
+These presentations will be on the 30th of April.
 The project will be due by the end of finals week, but you are **strongly encouraged** to submit earlier.

 ---